MetzgerH/SearchRe-A-Research-Position-Job-Board/documents/DesignDocument.md

 # 3. Progress Report

 For our team, iteration 1 came with some challenges.
 Unexpectedly, team member Arlen Hills contracted a rough illness during the week of iteration 1 which led to some complications in work output.
 Said team member didn't do the best job of communicating to his partner about his issues, or reach out for help, which had he done so would've mitigated the issues.
 Thus, there was a large period where vital bugs had gone unnoticed and minimal work was done.
 However, after communication between partners there was a clear layout of tasks and times which resulted in a smooth finish and a satisfactory product to end iteration 1.
 Iteration 1 ended up included major use cases such as registration, login, profile view, and opening creation and listing.

-# 4. Testing Plan

-(***in iteration 2***)
-In this section , provide a brief description of how you plan to test the system.
-Thought should be given to  mostly how automatic testing can be carried out, so as to maximize the limited number of human hours you will have for testing your system.
-Consider the following kinds of testing:
-  * *Unit Testing*: Explain for what modules you plan to write unit tests, and what framework you plan to use.
-(Each team should write automated tests (at least) for testing the routes)
-  * *Functional Testing*: How will you test your system to verify that the use cases are implemented correctly?
-  * *UI Testing*: How do you plan to test the user interface?
-(Manual tests are OK)

-# 5. References

-None.

 ----